edison-fw/edison-wiki/edison-venue.md

 # Dell Venue 7 3740 HSPA+

-The Dell Venue 7 is a 7" 800x1280 Tablet with 16GB EMMC / 1G LPDDR3 and LTE radio with a Merrifield dual-core 1.6GHz.
+The Dell Venue 7 is a 7" 800x1280 Tablet with 16GB EMMC / 1G LPDDR3 and LTE
+radio with Intel Merrifield dual-core 1.6GHz.

 Dell provides images to root, unlock and unbrick as well as source files for the system image [here](https://opensource.dell.com/releases/Venue_8_3840_Merrifield/developer-edition/).